-- 5.1 Tim Bellamy, Interim Head of Transport, introduced the report which outlined the key strategic points that the Combined Authority would be responding with to National Highways' RIS3 consultation. - 5.2 The following points were raised in discussion: - a) Officers were happy to include reference to the A428 in their response as an example of where active travel was needed. - b) In the local Transport and Connectivity Plan the option to have a dual carriageway on the A47 from the A16 to east of Wisbech was still being explored and had not been ruled out. - c) Under improved environmental outcomes, one of the six RIS3 strategic objectives, there should be a specific mention of action on litter which was a real problem on all of the main routes. - d) PCC Highways department would be submitting their own response to NH on the A47 and the A1 Wittering flyover. - e) Given the inherently integrated network of transport, members asked whether greater emphasis should be placed on the fact that the most strategic investment in roads could be in areas other than roads, for example the Ely rail junction, in order to free up capacity on the road network. - f) Officers were referred to an excellent paper on littering which had been presented at a recent meeting of the PATROL (Parking and Traffic Regulations Outside London) Committee. - g) NH was not responsible for littering along the highways; instead that fell to the different authority areas along particular stretches of road.
-The CPCA had a role in making sure that all authorities were aware of these current responsibilities but could also advocate that it should instead be a NH responsibility so that it could be co-ordinated and properly funded. - h) There was a space for the CPCA to be a trailblazer in respect to litter and offer itself up as an exemplar in its work with constituent authorities in tackling this problem.
+- 5.1 Tim Bellamy, Interim Head of Transport, introduced the report which outlined the key strategic points that the Combined Authority would be responding with to National Highways' RIS3 consultation. - 5.2 The following points were raised in discussion: - a) Officers were happy to include reference to the A428 in their response as an example of where active travel was needed. - b) In the local Transport and Connectivity Plan the option to have a dual carriageway on the A47 from the A16 to east of Wisbech was still being explored and had not been ruled out. - c) Under improved environmental outcomes, one of the six RIS3 strategic objectives, there should be a specific mention of action on litter which was a significant problem on all of the main routes. - d) PCC Highways department would be submitting their own response to NH on the A47 and the A1 Wittering flyover. - e) Given the inherently integrated network of transport, members asked whether greater emphasis should be placed on the fact that the most strategic investment in roads could be in areas other than roads, for example the Ely rail junction, in order to free up capacity on the road network. - f) Officers were referred to an excellent paper on littering which had been presented at a recent meeting of the PATROL (Parking and Traffic Regulations Outside London) Committee. - g) NH was not responsible for littering along the highways; instead that fell to the different authority areas along particular stretches of road.
+The CPCA had a role in making sure that all authorities were aware of these current responsibilities but as it was such a significant problem representation should be made to National Highways to take action on it so that it could be co-ordinated and properly funded.

+h) There was a space for the CPCA to be a trailblazer in respect to litter and offer itself up as an exemplar in its work with constituent authorities and its championing of this problem.